catonetworks/terraform-cato-sitelocation/README.md

 Terraform module that takes a path to a csv file as an input, and validates each city, state (if applicable), and country against the Cato siteLocation database and provides outputs to reference dynamically to create sites in bulk.

+## NOTE
+For csv files that include entries with unicode characters, use a text editor like [BBEdit](https://www.barebones.com/products/bbedit/download.html) or [Notepad++](https://notepad-plus-plus.org/) to change the encoding of the csv file to utf8 without utf8 BOM for terraform to read the file correctly.

 <details>
 <summary>Example CSV file format</summary>